-The grading equipment will be spread out over the project site from distances near the occupied property lines to distances of 200 feet or more away.
-Based upon the site plan the majority of the grading operations, on average from the center of the construction activities, will occur more than 100 feet from the property lines.
-At an average distance of 100 feet from the center of the construction activities to the nearest property line, noise levels will comply with the 75 dBA Leq standard over 8 hours at the property lines.
-The material haulage is also anticipated to comply with the City's thresholds.
-Therefore, no impacts are anticipated and no mitigation is required during construction of the proposed Project.
-Additionally, all equipment should be properly fitted with mufflers and all staging and maintenance should be conducted as far away from the existing residence as possible.
+The grading equipment will be spread out over the project site from distances near the occupied property lines to distances of 400 feet or more away.
+Based upon the site plan the majority of the grading operations, on average, will occur more than 280 feet from the property lines.
+At an average distance of 280 feet from the construction activities to the nearest property line, noise levels will comply with the 75 dBA Leq standard over 8 hours at the property lines.
+Therefore, construction related noise impacts would be less than significant and no mitigation is required during construction of the proposed Project.
+Additionally, all equipment should be properly fitted with mufflers and all staging and maintenance should be conducted as far away for the existing residence as possible.

 Additionally, the project may require blasting which would also require the need for a rock drill.
 Rock drilling and blasting will occur on an as-needed basis on site.
 In the event that the rock drill is staged within 160 feet of any occupied noise sensitive land use, it is recommended that a specific noise mitigation plan based upon the location of the construction equipment, topography and construction schedule be identified by an acoustical engineer.
 A mitigation plan should be developed that may include a temporary noise barrier along any property line where the impacts could occur.
 Based on previous projects, a barrier ranging from 8 to 12 feet in height may be needed.
 The proposed noise barrier will need to be of solid non-gapping material to adequately reduce construction noise levels below the noise threshold.
 The mitigation plan can also incorporate the usage of the equipment (amount of time used and/or the location in respect to the property line).
 The mitigation plan would determine the final height and location of a temporary barrier if one is necessary.
+The project's requested approvals include a Conditional Use Permit, which would allow for the use of the temporary rock crusher.